-Long non-coding RNA molecules necessary to regulate differentiation of embryonic stem cells into cardiac cellsJanuary 25th, 2013 by Anne Trafton in Medical research /
+Long non-coding RNA molecules necessary to regulate differentiation of embryonic stem cells into cardiac cellsJanuary 25, 2013 by Anne Trafton in Medicine & Health / Medical research

 When the human genome was sequenced, biologists were surprised to find that very little of the genome—less than 3 percent—corresponds to protein-coding genes.
 What, they wondered, was all the rest of that DNA doing?